microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-software-updates.md

 ## Windows update categories

 There are two high-level categories of Windows 10 updates: feature updates and quality updates.
 Quality updates are further classified as security and non-security.
 The deployment service currently supports deploying feature updates and security quality updates.
-Driver management is currently excluded from the quality updates of the deployment service.
+The deployment service does not currently include driver management as part of support for quality updates.

 To learn more about Windows 10 updates and servicing, see [Quick guide to Windows as a service](https://docs.microsoft.com/windows/deployment/update/waas-quick-start).